fsarachu/neighborhood-map/README.md

 # neighborhood-map
-Explore your neighborhood, add markers to it, and some more awesome stuff.
+Explore your neighborhood, add points of interest, and some more awesome stuff.